 Adjunct therapy for IVF patients preparing for their embryo transfer:

 Adjunct therapy also may include a session with a naturopath, especially if the woman’s Body Mass Index is too high or too low.
 Obesity has been associated with sub-fertility[ix] and decreased IVF success[x].
-Being underweight can also decrease fertility, by being low in nutrients, such as healthy fats, iron, B-vitamins and zinc.
+Being underweight can also decrease fertility, by being low in nutrients, such as healthy fats, iron, B vitamins and zinc.
 The importance of nutritional therapy cannot be stressed enough.
 According to TCM practitioner & holistic nutritionist, Rylen Feeney, “Whole foods, rich in protein, fats, vitamins and minerals are essential to creating life.
-A woman’s body must be taking in adequate nutrient dense foods that not only sustain her own vitality but also create enough nutrients to make healthy viable eggs, to create healthy blood and tissues to nourish uterus for implantation, to sustain the pregnancy, and to contribute to rich milk following birth”.
+A woman’s body must be taking in adequate nutrient-dense foods that not only sustain her vitality but also create enough nutrients to make healthy viable eggs, create healthy blood and tissues to nourish the uterus for implantation, sustain the pregnancy, and contribute to rich milk following birth”.

 Where do you find an acupuncturist skilled in acupuncture on the day of embryo transfer?

 A simple conversation with a practitioner of Chinese Medicine will give you a good idea if they are the right fit for you.
 When looking for an acupuncturist, it is important to ask them the following questions: